Financial Aid FAQ

 WHAT IS A CONSORTIUM AGREEMENT?

-As an example: If Sally wants to take 6 credits at Huntington University in the fall semester, and also take 6 credits at Community College ABC in the fall semester, she can complete a consortium agreement to request that HU provide her with full-time financial aid for the fall semester.
+As an example: If Sally wants to take 6 credits at Huntington University in the fall semester and also take 6 credits at Community College ABC in the fall semester, she can complete a consortium agreement, which will allow Huntington to award full-time Pell for fall.
 A consortium is only appropriate if the courses Sally is taking at another university will count toward her degree program at HU.

 FAFSA INFORMATION DOES NOT REFLECT MY FAMILY'S CURRENT SITUATION.
 WHAT SHOULD I DO?